-Fes romantic city break — making time for 2 in the Moroccan city
+Fez city break — making time for romance in the Moroccan city

-A sizzling blend of history and culture, the Moroccan city of Fes is a great option for a romantic break.
+A sizzling blend of history and culture, booking a Fez city break is a great option for a romantic getaway.

-Sitting in the north of the country, it’s around a 3-and-a-half-hour drive if coming from Marrakech.
+Located in the north of the country, it’s around a 3-and-a-half-hour drive if coming from Marrakech.
 From Rabat or Casablanca, it’s around an hour-and-a-half by car.
-Though I may not be the biggest romantic, even I couldn’t help but feel a bit more starry-eyed in Fes.
+Though I’m not the world’s biggest romantic, I couldn’t help but feel a bit more starry-eyed in Fez.

 A brief background

-Fes was originally the capital city of modern Morocco until 1912, before handing over the title to Rabat.
+Fez was originally the capital city of modern Morocco until 1912, before handing over the title to Rabat.
 Today, it’s the capital of the Fes-Meknes administrative region.
-There are 2 old medina quarters in Fes: Fes el-Bali and al-Aliya.
+There are 2 old medina quarters in Fez: Fes el-Bali and al-Aliya.
 Both quarters lend their heritage and history to the first inhabitants to Fes, namely the Arab and Andalusian families of Berber descent.

 Explore the old medina

-Shop around for a bargain or two.
+Shopping in Morocco, and in Fez, is a lot of fun.
 From Moroccan spices to leather goods, it’s the place to buy a few mementos.
 Don’t be afraid to bargain for a better price, especially as some places are willing to reduce the price by 50%.
 This may sound a lot, but many locals will tell you it’s normal.

 Another tip from a local, is for the woman to look unhappy during the bartering of the price.
 A little underhanded maybe, but if the stall owner sees an unhappy woman, he may lower the price even further!